pypa/hatch/docs/history/hatch.md

 ***Fixed:***

 - Fix displaying the version with the `version` command when the version is static and build dependencies are unmet
+- Fix build environments for the `virtual` environment type when storing within a relative path
 - Fix the `support-legacy` option for the `sdist` target when using a src-layout project structure
 - Support boolean values for the `config set` command